kamilszpila/MDice/README.md

 [ENG] This app is a part of project "Mechatronic Dices" at Mechatronic Design (9th semester of studies, Mechatrotronic Engineering, AGH UST)

 #DONE
-Saving Data from normal dices
+-Saving Data from normal dices
-Saving data from virtual dices
+-Saving data from virtual dices

 #TODO
-Loading results
+-Loading results
-Presenting data
+-Presenting data
-Saving data from mechatronic dices
+-Saving data from mechatronic dices